 After your tour, be sure to follow the path to a spectacular view of the Youghiogheny River Gorge.
 If you're up for a walk, you can return to the Visitor Center on the Woodland Walk.
 The trail passes several interesting sculptures as it descends (sometimes steeply) through the woods.

-Back at the Visitor Center, stop in the Cafe and shop for ice cream, snacks, and Wright-inspired gifts.
+Stop in the Cafe at the Visitor Center to shop for ice cream, snacks, and Wright-inspired gifts.
 The Hagan ice cream is delicious, and it's the same brand owned by the Hagan family for whom the house was built.

 Kentuck Knob also hosts special dinner events during the warmer months, some of which feature a talk by the home's current owner.
 Check their Facebook page for details.

-Tour, Dine, and Stay at Polymath Park
+Tour, Dine and Stay at Polymath Park

-Frank Lloyd Wright Road Trip Tips
+Tips for a Frank Lloyd Wright Road Trip

 Virginia and DC residents can take a Frank Lloyd Wright road trip closer to home with a visit to the Pope-Leighey House in Alexandria.
 A more modest Usonian design, the home captures Wright's vision for middle-class life in tune with nature.